joebywan/joebywan.github.io/_posts/2022-05-10-How-I-got-into-cloud.md

 title: How I got into cloud
 ---

-Funnily enough when I started at my first Managed Services job the year AWS released their first product.
+Funnily enough when I started at my first Managed Services job it was completely on premises work & coincidentally the same year AWS released their first product.
 Back then we were doing onsite server setups or data centre work aswell as desktop support.

 I worked there for 3 years, loved the variety of work due to getting problems from all sorts of different tech to work on.